CollectionBuilder/collectionbuilder-csv/docs/plugins.md

 Basic use following CB conventions requires no configuration.
 CB Page Gen will automatically generate pages from the data specified by "_config.yml" `metadata` option.

-Alternatively, for more advanced use you can provide one or more configurations in the `page_gen` option in "_config.yml".
+Alternatively, for more advanced use you can provide one or more configurations in the `page_gen` option in "_config.yml", allowing you to customize the generation options or generate pages from multiple CSVs.

+### Considerations

+Keep in mind that the default template pages (Browse, Map, Timeline, etc) all use the `metadata` value to pull in the collection data to populate the page, so you will still need a `metadata` value even if you customize `page_gen` (unless you do more customization to the template pages).
+I.e. `page_gen` values do not set the `metadata` value for the template, the default pages will be blank if you don't have a `metadata` value.
+Thus `page_gen` can not be used to concatenate multiple CSVs into one collection without further customization of the template.
+Instead it is designed to allow you to generate other types of pages, in addition to item pages.

+If you set up a custom `page_gen` value, you will normally require one of the values to match the `metadata` value.

+### Page Gen options

 The full options with the default values look like:

 ```